NBChub/snakemake-UmetaFlow/README.md

 6) Annotate the feature matrix with formula and structural predictions (GNPS metabolite annotations optional).

-7) Integrate Sirius and CSI predictions to the network (after FBMN)
+7) Integrate Sirius and CSI predictions to the network (after FBMN)- this currently only works with one file

 ### Overview
 ![dag](/images/UmetaFlow_graph.svg)